harshitgoel96/RP2040-Zero-Kicad-Fixed/README.md

 ![image](https://user-images.githubusercontent.com/6279380/191479123-f4ae474f-4eb5-4e91-8fb2-faf72a9be64b.png)

 Pads to solder the castellated edges to.
 You can add a cutout to get the baord flush to your pcb.

+NOTE
+====

+Tiny pad under the pcb are not included in the footprint and symbol.